4. Cornmeal whole grain (not corn starch)

 Amaranth contains significant amounts of B vitamins, calcium, iron and Vitamin C. Amaranth may help lower cholesterol.
 At about 13-14%, it easily trumps the protein content of most other grains.

-Indian rice grass was a staple of Native American diets.
-Pure Indian rice grass flour is super high in protein and fiber, with 17 grams of protein, 24 grams of dietary fiber, and 24 grams of insoluble fiber in just two-thirds of a cup.
-It has a strong wheat like taste.
+Montina was a staple of Native American diets.
+Pure Indian rice grass flour is high in protein and fiber, with 17 grams of protein, 24 grams of dietary fiber, and 24 grams of insoluble fiber in just two-thirds of a cup.
+Indian Grass Rice has a strong wheat like taste.

 All the above grains are recommended by the Canadian Celiac Association.

 - Consider doing a Healthy BootCamp.
-All of the recipes your receive for the BootCamp will be gluten free and particularly the upcoming Healthy Baking BootCamp which focuses on gluten free baking.
+All of the recipes you receive for the BootCamp will be gluten-free and particularly the upcoming Healthy Baking BootCamp which focuses on gluten-free baking.